How Environmental Toxins Like Asbestos, Lead and Mold Contribute to Chronic Illnesses

 Mold:

 Mold is a common household issue that thrives in damp, humid environments.
 Some molds, like black mold (Stachybotrys chartarum), produce mycotoxins that can lead to serious health problems.
-Mold exposure can cause allergic reactions, asthma attacks, and other respiratory issues.
-Chronic exposure to mold can lead to more severe symptoms such as chronic fatigue, neurological problems, and immune system suppression.
+Mold exposure can cause allergic reactions, asthma attacks and other respiratory issues.

 The Link Between Environmental Toxins and Chronic Illnesses